 - Your lawyer(s) can no longer represent you in future negotiations if you are unable to come to a satisfactory agreement.

-- If the collaborative approach fails, you have to start from scratch, incurring more expense and delays.
+- If the collaborative approach fails, you have to start from scratch, incurring more expenses and delays.

 - The possibility that there may be fewer opportunities for creative solutions with lawyers involved.